Clubbing Around Avenyn

 Trendy street Magasinsgatan

-On one of Gothenburg’s trendier streets, Magasinsgatan, lies Puta Madre.
+On one of Gothenburg’s trendier streets, Magasinsgatan, you will find Puta Madre.
 A must visit if you appreaciate a bar with velvety decor, chandeliers in the ceiling and Scandinavia’s largest tequila range.
 There is not much dancing to be done, but it should still be seen as the city’s crème de la creme if you appreciate a good bar.

-Steamy machinery and dressed up staff at Steampunk Bar
+Smoking drinks and costumed staff at Steampunk Bar

 LGBT+ bars and clubs